 “We, therefore, wish to distance ourselves from the reckless utterances and thoughtless actions of Mr Alex Otti, whom we believe is playing to the gallery for political gains.”

-“To ensure stability and peace, we are giving Mr Alex Otti 48 hours to immediately rescind his ethnically motivated outbursts and apologize to the Northern Traders who have cohabitated peacefully with their host communities hitherto.”
+“To ensure stability and peace, we are giving Mr Alex Otti 48 hours to immediately rescind his ethnically motivated outbursts and apologise to the Northern Traders who have cohabitated peacefully with their host communities hitherto.”